 These include increased glycation in the body, lessened brain function in growing children and its effect on insulin levels.
 We have also touched on the different types of sugar, as well as how to look out for hidden sugars while you do your weekl...

-Support for Cellular Health Spirulina Background and Benefits Spirulina is a type of bacteria that can perform photosynthesis, which are known scientifically as cyanobacteria.
+Support for Cellular Health Spirulina Background and Benefits Spirulina is a type of bacteria that can perform photosynthesis, which is known scientifically as cyanobacteria.
 It includes two species in the Arthrospira genus, Arthrospira maxima and Arthrospira platensis.
-Spirulina is so named bec...
+Spirulina is so named beca...

 Heart Health Support Barley Grass Background and Benefits Barley is a species of grass known scientifically as Hordeum vulgare.
 It is typically cultivated as a cereal crop and is especially popular Tibetan cuisine.
 Barley grain is often used to make bread, and it is also a common filler in soups ...